Impact of cavities on the detection of quadratically coupled ultra-light dark matter: Differential 5 Forces Acting on Cavities

-Both panels of Fig.~\ref{fig:Spherical_Cavity_Differential_Forces}, for positive and negative $\alpha$, show constraints with similar general behaviours.
-Both show constrained regions which initially extend to greater $m$ as $|\alpha|$ increases.
-This derives from a differential force which initally grows with $|\alpha|$.
-At $|\alpha|=1/(\rho_\oplus R_\oplus^2)\sim10^{-29}$ GeV$^{-2}$, the trajectory of the boundary of these regions changes subtly - a consequence of $k_\oplus$ now satisfying $|k_\oplus|R_\oplus\gg 1$, and resulting in changes to the background field profile due to the Earth.
-More significantly, around $|\alpha|\sim |k^2_c|/{\rho_c}$, which is $ \mathcal{O}\left(10^{-11}\mbox{ GeV}^{-2}\right)$ for both cavities, the boundary of the constrained regions begins to retract to smaller $m$.
+Fig.~\ref{fig:Spherical_Cavity_Differential_Forces} demonstrates constrained regions of parameter space which initially extend to greater $m$ as $\alpha$ increases.
+This derives from a differential force which initially grows with $\alpha$.
+At $\alpha=1/(\rho_\oplus R_\oplus^2)\sim10^{-29}$ GeV$^{-2}$, the trajectory of the boundary of these regions changes subtly - a consequence of $k_\oplus$ now satisfying $|k_\oplus|R_\oplus\gg 1$, and resulting in changes to the background field profile due to the Earth.
+More significantly, around $\alpha\sim |k^2_c|/{\rho_c}$, which is $ \mathcal{O}\left(10^{-11}\mbox{ GeV}^{-2}\right)$ for both cavities, the boundary of the constrained regions begins to retract to smaller $m$.
 This is a consequence of the force on each cavity reaching the $\alpha$ independent limit, outlined in Eq.~\eqref{eq:5th_Force_High_Alpha_limit}.
 This limit derives from the finite size of the cavities, and is identical for those in Table~\ref{tab:Cavity_Properties}, due to their identical external radii $R_2$.
-This effect is not captured in constraints which treat test bodies as point masses. \\\\ In the $\alpha<0$ case, Fig.~\ref{fig:Spherical_Cavity_Differential_Forces} additionally demonstrates spikes in the boundary of the constrained region, associated with the diverging field at discrete values of $\alpha$.
-When $|\alpha|\gtrsim 1/(\rho_\oplus R_\oplus^2)$, these are due to divergences in the background profile due to the Earth.
-When $\alpha\gtrsim k_c^2/\rho_c$, the divergences are additionally induced by the cavity.
-Not all of these divergences are visible in the Figure due to finite resolution. \\\\ We also observe in, Fig.~\ref{fig:Spherical_Cavity_Differential_Forces}, that of the three values of $h$ considered, assuming a height $h=1000 \mbox{ km}$ constrains the largest region of parameter space.
-Indeed, the $5^{\rm th}$ force in Eq.~\eqref{eq:5th_Force_From_Coefficients}, which depends on $h$ via a factor $a_0a_1$, is maximised with respect to $h$ where:
+This effect is not captured in constraints which treat test bodies as point masses. \\\\ We also observe in Fig.~\ref{fig:Spherical_Cavity_Differential_Forces} that, of the three values of $h$ considered, assuming a height $h=1000 \mbox{ km}$ constrains the largest region of parameter space.
+Indeed, the $5^{\rm th}$ force in Eq.~\eqref{eq:5th_Force_From_Coefficients}, which depends on $h$ via the product $a_0a_1$, is maximised with respect to $h$ where: